 - The question becomes, do we want to prioritize getting the user to purchase or have them create an account?

 Iteration.
-Without being able to move forward with Social Sign Up, I iterated on the GXO First and Reg First models, adding two ideas, a directional page and using an email input to sort the user on the backend.
+Without being able to move forward with Social Sign Up, I iterated on the GXO First and Reg First models, adding two ideas, a directional page and an identifier first.

 GXO First iteration